passcod/zarc/README.md

 Instead of performing path translation, Zarc stores them as an array of components: `["crates", "cli", "src", "pack.rs"]`, so they get interpreted precisely and exactly the same on all platforms.
 Of course, some paths aren't Unicode, and Zarc recognises that and stores non-UTF-8 components marked as bytestringsinstead of text.

+### Attribute support

+File and directory (and symlink etc) attributes and extended attributes are stored and restored as possible.
+You'd think this wouldn't be a feature but hooo boy are many other formats inconsistent on this.

 ### User metadata

-Zarc already stores file attributes and extended attributes, and even stores directory and link metadata.
-But if you want to store custom metadata, it has dedicated support too:
+If you want to store custom metadata, there's dedicated support:

 #### At the archive level